Inspirational speaker, author & researcher

 As the first and only foreign researcher in the world Niklas was given access to conduct a in-depth study of Toyota Motor Corporation’s most high-performing service systems.
 He has spent thousands of hours inside Toyota trying to understand the depth of their philosophy.

-Niklas’ main research focus is how the lean concept and Toyota Production System can be applied and integrated within the entire value chain of organizations.
+Niklas’ main research focus was how the lean concept and Toyota Production System can be applied and integrated within the entire value chain of organizations.
 He is also well-know for his lean management concept which numerous of top-management teams have adopted.

 Niklas currently works as a supervisor and strategic facilitator for various multi-national companies and organizations, such as Anticimex, AstraZeneca, ABB, ComHem, Ericsson, Nordea, Saab Group, Scania, Siemens, SEB, Vattenfall, Volvo Cars, Telenor, etc. but also various hospitals, public organizations, management consulting firms, private equity firms, venture capital firms, etc. He has taken a leading position as inspirational lecturer within the field of lean and operational excellence.
 Niklas is the author of the best-selling book “This Is Lean – Resolving the Efficiency Paradox” which has sold over 180 000 copies and became the Nr.1 best-selling management book in Sweden 2012 and the most sold lean book of all time.
 The book has been launched in Swedish, English, Danish, Finnish, Polish, French, German, Spanish and Norwegian.
 In 2012 Niklas was selected as one out of 101 Super-talents in Sweden by the weekly business publication Veckans Affärer.